 Several groups of researchers, including our laboratory, have been actively working for a considerable time on understanding the phenomenon and deciphering the mechanism underlying the gastrointestinal adverse effects of morphine.

 However, the effect of exogenous opioids on gastroenterological functions under both physiological and pathophysiological circumstances has not been studied in depth.

-reported that morphine suppressed the 2-DG–induced gastric acid secretion in rats.
+reported that morphine suppressed the 2-deoxy-D-glucose (2-DG)–induced gastric acid secretion in rats.
 Morphine antagonist naloxone has been shown to decrease basal and meal-stimulated gastric acid secretion in humans, which implies opioid receptor involvement in gastric acid secretion.
 Secretion of H+ by gastric parietal cells is mainly regulated by histamine acting at H2 histamine receptors, by acetylcholine acting primarily at M1 muscarinic cholinergic receptors, and by gastrin acting at gastrin receptors.
 Several studies have shown that opioids can stimulate mast cell–mediated histamine release directly without a specific immunologic mechanism.

 It is plausible that morphine-mediated induction in gastric acid secretion may be regulated by histamine.

 Opioid analgesic drugs cause delayed gastric emptying, thereby increasing the retention time of acid in the stomach, and that may be one reason for morphine-mediated gastric damage.
 Therefore, this study measured morphine-induced gastric emptying by in vivo imaging, and the data suggest that morphine does indeed cause a delay in gastric emptying (Figure 3).

 Both central and peripheral mechanisms are involved in opioid-mediated inhibition of gastric emptying, but their relative contributions are uncertain.